-In the event you change addresses after initial enrollment, please send an email to office administration or your teacher verifying the updated address.
+In the event you change addresses after initial enrollment, please send an email to your teacher verifying the updated address.
 Be sure to include the names of all children associated with your household.
 You are to include in your Email:

-- Previous address and new address (Required) - New phone if applicable - Effective date of address change (Required) - Proof of residency of this letter.
+- Previous address and new address (Required) - New phone if applicable - Effective date of address change (Required) - Proof of residency

+In addition to the email, you are required to submit the following documents to our office within ten days of receipt of this letter.
 Please be advised, the documents are state-mandated for all enrolled students.
 Failure to submit the documents will cause your child to be out of compliance with state requirements.

-In addition to the email, you are required to submit the following documents to our office within ten days of receipt